 The Little Things I Will Be Changing

-If the soap is almost empty in the dispencer, I will take the time to refill it right away.
+- If the soap is almost empty in the dispenser, I will take the time to refill it right away.

 Are there little things you intentionally put off so you can “do them later”?
-I would love to hear that I’m not alone in leaving things for later.
-Please share in the comments below, the tasks you like to put off for later.
+Please share in the comments below, the tasks you like to be more intentional with.